 - Valley of Fire State Park is one of the best Las Vegas day trips and is just outside the northern borders of Lake at the end of the Northshore Drive.
 Stay tuned for a post on that.

-- Muddy Mountains Wilderness Area is also just beyond the park, which is another popular things to do around Las Vegas
+- Muddy Mountains Wilderness Area is also just beyond the park, which is another popular thing to do around Las Vegas.

 Where to Stay at Lake Mead Recreational Area